facebookresearch/habitat-challenge/README.md

 # Habitat-Challenge

 This repository contains starter code for the 2020 challenge, details of the tasks, and training and evaluation setups.
 For an overview of habitat-challenge visit [aihabitat.org/challenge](https://aihabitat.org/challenge/).

+If you are looking for our 2019 starter code, it's available in the [`challenge-2019 branch`](https://github.com/facebookresearch/habitat-challenge/tree/challenge-2019).

 This year, we are hosting challenges on two embodied navigation tasks:
 1. PointNav (*‘Go 5m north, 3m west relative to start’*)